1. INTRODUCTION

 6.1.1.
 Key Signing Key

-The Company uses a key length of at least 2048 bits with Algorithm 83 as the generation algorithm.
-Algorithms 13 (ECDSA Curve P-256 with SHA-256) and 15 (Ed25519) are under evaluation, and should be considered to be deployed as well.
+The Company currently uses ECDSA Curve P-256 with SHA-256, as well as RSA/SHA 256 ( algorithm 83 ) with a key length of at least 2048 bits, as the generation algorithms.
+RSA/SHA 256 is in the process of being phased out.
+Ed25519 (algorithm 13) is under evaluation, and should be considered to be deployed as well.

 6.1.2.
 Zone Signing Key

-The Company uses a key length of at least 1024 bits with Algorithm 8 as the generation algorithm.
-Algorithms 13 (ECDSA Curve P-256 with SHA-256) and 15 (Ed25519) are under evaluation, and should be considered to be deployed as well.
+The Company currently uses ECDSA Curve P-256 with SHA-256, as well as RSA/SHA 256 ( algorithm 8) with a key length of at least 1024 bits, as the generation algorithms.
+RSA/SHA 256 is in the process of being phased out.
+Ed25519 (algorithm 13) is under evaluation, and should be considered to be deployed as well.

 6.2.
 Authenticated denial of existence